koitsu/tcecosystem-guide/content/thorchain/troubleshooting.md

 stipulations.
 <p></p>
-It is recommended (and sometimes required) that requests sent to these interfaces include an `X-Client-ID` header that identifies who you are.
+It is recommended (and sometimes required) that requests sent to these interfaces include an <code>X-Client-ID</code> header that identifies who you are.
+If you have joined the THORChain Dev Discord, please set this header to a value of <code>discord:YOURUSERNAME/YOURIDNUMBER</code>
-If you have joined the THORChain Dev Discord, please set this header to a value of <code>discord:YOURUSERNAME/YOURIDNUMBER</code> so that the requests can be identified.
+so that the requests can be identified.
 <p></p>
-Users who are wishing to consume large amounts of data **SHOULD NOT** use these endpoints, and should instead run their own Midgard and/or THORNode infrastructure which can be queried (often via localhost).
+Users who are wishing to consume large amounts of data
+<strong>SHOULD NOT</strong> use these endpoints, and should instead run
+their own Midgard and/or THORNode infrastructure which can be queried (often via localhost).
 </div>

 ## Midgard